Attorneys In St. Charles County, Missouri Ready To Assist You With All Your Legal Challenges

 Unfortunately, truck accidents often involve cars outside of the initial crash.
 Pileups involve numerous vehicles and therefore make it even harder to determine what really happened and who is at fault.

 Semi-truck accidents can be more complicated than other types of motor vehicle crash cases.
-Even if the accident involved just the truck and one passenger vehicles there are numerous parties involved including the owners of the truck, the owner of the trailer, the company that packed the trailers, the truck driver’s employer, and the driver of the passenger vehicle.
+Even if the accident involved just the truck and one passenger vehicle, there are numerous parties involved, including the owners of the truck, the owner of the trailer, the company that packed the trailers, the truck driver’s employer, and the driver of the passenger vehicle.

 Commercial trucking companies typically have more resources at their disposal than the average passenger vehicle driver.
 Their insurance companies spring into action to gather the information that will help them defend their case.
 Truck companies often know how to avoid liability and responsibility.
 They even hire trained investigators to record personal perceptions of the accidents, and these investigators are good at what they do.
 What they record often minimizes the trucking company’s liability.

 If you are involved in a truck accident, call the police and get medical help right away.
-If possible take photos of the accident and vehicles, and speak with witnesses.
-When you are physically capable, contact Suddarth and Koor to help you through this difficult time.
+If possible, take photos of the accident and vehicles, and speak with witnesses.
+When you are physically capable, contact Suddarth & Koor, LLC, to help you through this difficult time.